neondatabase/website/content/docs/extensions/pg_embedding.md

 The following example demonstrates how to migrate from `pgvector` to `pg_embedding`.
 The procedure involves creating a new table with embedding columns defined as `real[]` instead of `VECTOR`, copying data from the old table to the new table, dropping the old table, removing the `pgvector` extension, adding the `pg_embedding` extension, renaming the new table, and creating any required indexes.

 <Admonition type="note">
 Currently, you cannot install both `pgvector` and `pg_embedding` in the same database.
-If you have the `pgvector` extension installed and try to install `pg_embedding`, the following error is returned: `ERROR: access method "hnsw" already exists (SQLSTATE 42710)`.
+If you have the `pgvector` extension installed, trying to install `pg_embedding` returns this error: `ERROR: access method "hnsw" already exists (SQLSTATE 42710)`.
 </Admonition>

-The migration example is based on the following table and index, which is defined for use with `pgvector`:
+The migration example is based on the following table and index defined for use with `pgvector`:

 <CodeBlock shouldWrap>